*Course is closed and no longer accepting applications

 Audience & Capacity

-Open to all graduate students in any discipline who have not previously taken a quarter-long d.school course, as well as postdoctoral fellows, if space allows.
+Open to all graduate students in any discipline who are interested in design thinking as a methodology for interdisciplinary collaboration and have not previously taken a quarter-long d.school course.
+This is not a product or service design class.
 Space is limited to 32.

 By participating fully in this course, you will:

-- Learn design thinking as a methodology for framing and tackling problems in a creative and human-centered way
+- Learn design thinking as a methodology for boosting your learning abilities

-- Explore and manage the dynamics involved in working in interdisciplinary teams
+- Explore the dynamics involved in working in interdisciplinary teams

 - Explore connections between design thinking and your discipline

 Practicing design thinking is a means to develop skills and mindsets that are essential in a rapidly changing world: identifying and framing wicked problems and human needs, combining analytical and creative thinking, and adopting an experimental approach to bringing ideas to life.
-Students will develop these skills and mindsets as they work in teams to take on a real-world innovation challenge.
+Students will develop these skills and mindsets as they work in teams to take on a challenge that interests them.

-This immersive and active workshop is designed for graduate students of all disciplines who have not previously taken a quarter-long d.school course and are interested in exploring design thinking as a methodology for interdisciplinary collaboration.
-The experience will help students explore applications of design thinking to their own work, and they will leave better prepared to take advantage of quarter-long d.school courses.
+This workshop is designed for graduate students of all disciplines who have not previously taken a quarter-long d.school course and want to explore design thinking as a methodology for interdisciplinary collaboration.
+The experience will help students consider applications of design thinking to their own work, and they will leave better prepared to take advantage of quarter-long d.school courses.

 Overall, the experience will be a springboard for the students’ exploration of how creative individuals and interdisciplinary teams can drive a culture of innovation in diverse contexts, both inside and outside of academia.